Juniper/splitcopy/README.md

 }
 ```

-The script will deactivate these limits so it can proceed
+The script will deactivate these limits so it can proceed, then activate them again.

 # Arguments